masthierryi/The-Black-Window/README.md

 _Future implementations:_
 - Add a hidden button to change the color;
+- Add a hovering interaction in the window-moving area;
 - Add maximize and minimize buttons (I'm lazy);
 - Turn it into an .exe file (I'm lazy).